How they do it: The gossip factor in right wing populist propaganda.

 Modern right wing populists use similar propaganda methods as the old German Nazi party

-Such stories can wander around on their own when set into circulation.
-Like the old folk tales, they can travel long distances and live for a long time.
+Such stories can live on their own when set into circulation.
+Like the old folk tales, they can travel far and live for a long time.
 Some of the conspiracy theories and other urban legends we see today are like stories set out in the propaganda of the old German nazi party NSDAP, like the “Pizza Gate” conspiracy theory which is strikingly like the old “Blood Libel” conspiracy theory.

 Antipropaganda.help is a website dedicated to countering right wing propaganda, including nazism, neo-nazism and racism.
 This non profit project addresses populist narratives and conspiracy theories.
 Please feel free to copy and share !